General Dynamics beats quarterly estimates on marine, aerospace strength

 The certifications came after President Trump threatened action against Canada's aircraft sector, saying the regulator was taking too long to certify the U.S.-made planes.

-Total bookings during the quarter were double its billing, indicating General Dynamics' strength in the overall order book.
+General Dynamics reported strong order activity, with quarterly bookings running at roughly twice the level of billings, boosting the defense contractor's backlog.

+The pickup in new contracts also lifted cash generation, with operating cash flow swinging to an inflow of $2.2 billion from an outflow of $148 million a year earlier, and free cash flow rebounding to nearly $2 billion from negative $290 million.
+The improvement was driven largely by a $764 million increase in customer advance payments.

-The defense contractor's quarterly per share profit rose 12 per cent to $4.10, compared with analysts estimate of $3.68, according to data compiled by LSEG.
+Quarterly per-share profit rose 12 per cent to $4.10, compared with analysts' estimate of $3.68, according to data compiled by LSEG.

 Total revenue rose 10.3 per cent to $13.48 billion for the quarter ended April 5, compared with estimates of $12.71 billion.